ZIM Integrated Shipping Services Ltd. (ZIM) Stock: A SWOT Analysis

 Barclays, on the other hand, stated in their research note that they expect to see ZIM reach a price target of $15, previously predicting the price at $26.50.
 The rating they have provided for ZIM stocks is “Underweight” according to the report published on February 13th, 2023.

-During the last 5 trading sessions, ZIM rose by +8.63%, which changed the moving average for the period of 200-days by -64.76% in comparison to the 20-day moving average, which settled at $22.57.
-In addition, ZIM Integrated Shipping Services Ltd. saw 31.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZIM fell by -0.61%, which changed the moving average for the period of 200-days by -63.74% in comparison to the 20-day moving average, which settled at $22.83.
+In addition, ZIM Integrated Shipping Services Ltd. saw 41.83% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ZIM